-To minimize the impact of its products and services on the environment, \$OK Marketler pays special attention to packaging and waste management and prefers packaging made with environmentally friendly raw materials, aiming to reduce the materials used in packaging.
+To minimize the impact of its products and services on the environment, ŞOK Marketler pays special attention to packaging and waste management and prefers packaging made with environmentally friendly raw materials, aiming to reduce the materials used in packaging.

-Overall Loss Prevention Committee undertakes active efforts to reduce waste by preventing food waste within the scope of achieving operational excellence by preventing any kind of loss in business processes.
+Branch Operations Control Managers undertake active efforts to reduce waste by preventing food waste within the scope of achieving operational excellence by preventing any kind of loss in business processes.